-What is the Consumer Protection Act about?
+- What is the Consumer Protection Act about?

-- From 1 April 2011, the Consumer Protection Act (“CPA”) provides protection to consumers against such suppliers.
+- From 1 April 2011, the Consumer Protection Act (“CPA”) provides protection to these consumers against such suppliers.

-- A consumer buys goods and/or receives services from a supplier.
-The supplier sells goods, renders services, and/or advertises his/her goods and services to the consumer.
+- The CPA applies to an agreement concluded between a consumer and supplier in the ordinary course of business.
+A consumer buys or uses goods, or receives services from a supplier.
+The supplier sells goods, renders services, and/or advertises his/her goods or services to the consumer.

 - For example, John owns a Spar and Kathy visits John’s Spar to buy groceries.
 John is the supplier of groceries and Kathy the consumer.
 An agreement was entered into between John and Kathy in the ordinary course of John’s business, selling groceries.
 Kathy gave John money for these groceries.
 As a result, the CPA applies to their agreement.

-The CPA provides a consumer with rights and the supplier with obligations; such as:
+- The CPA provides a consumer with rights and the supplier with obligations, such as:

 - A consumer may examine anything before s/he pays for it.

-- Suppliers must show the price, label and trade description of the goods on their packaging.
+- A supplier must show the price, label and/or trade description of the goods on his/her packaging.
 The content may not be misleading.

 - The representation or marketing of goods or services may not be misleading or false, for example, a supplier may not sell a Honda, 1996 model, as a 1999 model.